toastyrye/textbank/README.rst

 Mac Textbank
 ============

-A textbanking tool for mac using bash and python
+A textbanking tool for mac using bash

-Open Terminal app on mac
+1. Open Terminal app on mac

+2. Run commands one by one
 .. code-block::

         cd ~
         git clone https://github.com/toastyrye/textbank
         cd textbank
+        python --version
+        sudo easy_intall pip
+        pip --version
+        pip install virtualenv
-        python -m venv env
+        virtualenv env
         source env/bin/activate
         pip install -r requirements.txt
         python messagessend.py

-Hit enter
+3. Check if messages sent

 We will have to change the contacts csv to make it actually text real people not just riley